 When my Dad died back in the nineties, a nurse gave me a very simple explanation of what had happened.
 I have no idea how scientifically accurate it was, but it made perfect sense, so I will expand on it.
 The human body is full of cavities which can cope temporarily with excess fluids.
 In the upper body, the fluids eventually pass out as urine, but The Designer made a slight error in not providing urine tracts for the feet!
 If you get a build-up of fluids on one side of your body, some of it may work its way down to your foot, causing swelling.
 If the cause is not dealt with, the fluid will gradually fill up your leg, and begin to spill over into the other leg, which also starts to fill up and swell.
 When your legs are full, if nothing has been done to stop the build-up of fluid, it begins to accumulate in your abdomen, and if left untreated at this urgent stage, it will swamp your vital organs, and you may die.
 Dad died because he never listened to doctors, and he wouldn’t take his water tablets because they made him keep going to the toilet.
 Yes, Dad, that’s the whole idea!

 Swelling is usually a collection of fluid in a part of your body, so it is difficult for some people to grasp that it can sometimes happen because you are not giving your body enough fluids, so it hangs onto what it has.
 You only have to think of children starving in Africa to realise that they have swollen bodies.
+Sometimes, oedema indicates a lack of protein in your diet.
 Your liver converts fat into energy, but it needs water in order to do this.
 Often, the simple solution is to drink more water.
 If you don’t like taking pills, try natural diuretics like asparagus, bell peppers, berries, celery, garlic, grapes, melon, and onions.
 Keep your feet above the level of your hips for as much of the day as you can manage, to encourage the fluids to leave your legs, and put something under your mattress to raise your feet a few inches.
 Wear compression stockings for the same reason.
 Drink lots of water to encourage your body to disperse fluids, by going to the toilet.
 It’s very easy to suggest moving more, to help your body shift the fluids, but all too often, oedema happens when people are immobilised by obesity, illness, injury or disability.